Infineon/mtb-example-threadx-cyw5591x-low-power/README.md

 ## Hardware setup

 This example requires rework to enable power mesurement on the Kit.
 Please refer to section 7.1: Hardware setup in [AN239828](https://www.infineon.com/an239828): AIROC(TM) CYW55913 Wi-Fi & Bluetooth&reg; connected MCU low-power system design for complete rework details and setup.

+## Software setup
+Install a terminal emulator if you don't have one.
+Instructions in this document use [Tera Term](https://teratermproject.github.io/index-en.html).

 ## Using the code example